ishansheth/ESP32_LCD/README.md

 |    Reset   |        GPIO for Reset          |       12        |

 * Select `Component Config->LVGL TFT Display controller->Select a display controller model` and select `ILI9341` from the options
-* Select `Component Config->LVGL TFT Display controller->Display orientation` and select `Landscape` from the options
+* Select `Component Config->LVGL TFT Display controller->Display orientation` and select `Landscape` from the options.
+Here `Portrait` can also be selected
 * Select `Component Config->LVGL TFT Display controller->TFT SPI Bus` and select `HSPI` from the options

 ## Touch controller XPT2046 Pin assignaments to ESP32 GPIO number
-Since both LCD controller and touch controller are connected on SPI bus, the values of MISO, MOSI, and CLK is same, only CS (Slave Select) is connected to ddifferent GPIO pin.
+Since both LCD controller and touch controller are connected on SPI bus, the values of MISO, MOSI, and CLK is same, only CS (Slave Select) is connected to different GPIO pin.
 To configure touch controller, go to `menuconfig` and select `Component Config->LVGL Touch controller->Touchpanel (XPT2056) Pin Assignments`

 |   Pin Name   | Menuconfig      | GPIO Pin Number |